rabiaedayilmaz/network-chatbot/README.md

 * kalabalık alanlarda nasıl daha hızlı internete erişirim
 * internet hız testi
 * yıldız topolojisini açıklar mısın
-* diagnostik teşhis github.com
+* github.com için teşhis yap
-* güvenli internet kullanma alışkanlıkları
+* güvenli internet ipuçları

 ### Agents
 There are 6 agents and each of them has own personality.
 Gemma3 will select appropriate agent and tools.
 Then, Phi4 will answer your problem using them.